-The application can take another couple of days to review, so ensure everything is fixed.
+The application can take up to seven business days to review, so ensure everything is fixed.
 You can then resubmit via the Submit for Review button.

 We will need to review any changes that you've made to an already approved application.
 This means we show the old details until we approve the current detail, rather than putting your app back to 'private'.

 Before submitting, you can see all the changes in the Review changes tab.

 You can also see the changes to the listing being reviewed in your Pending configuration tab, and what's currently visible on the App store in the Approved configuration tab.
 These can be found on your App store listing page.